Chryseis/js-train/README.md

           const { rejectFn } = callbacks.splice(0, 1)[0]
           this.status = 'pending'
           rejectVal = rejectFn(rejectVal)
-          queueMicrotask(() => {
           this.status = 'rejected'
           this.result = rejectVal
+          queueMicrotask(() => {
+            this.status = 'pending'
             if (rejectVal instanceof MyPromise) {
               if (rejectVal.status === 'rejected') {
                 rejectVal.then(